 How can you do this?

-The purpose of a dependent eligibility audit is to identify dependents that should not be covered under your plan.
+The purpose of a dependent eligibility verification is to identify dependents that should not be covered under your plan.
 Examples include children who have reached the maximum age limit, divorced spouses or friends, roommates or other relatives who are ineligible for coverage.
 Estimates are that 3 to 12 percent of covered dependents are not actually eligible.
 Removing ineligible dependents from their health plans can translate into significant cost savings for employers.

 • Are all plan documents, including the summary plan description, consistent in defining dependents?